Perfect Instant Pot Baked Potatoes

 How to Make Baked Potatoes with Crispy Skin

 If you like crispy skins on your baked potatoes, you can place them under the broiler after you cook the potatoes in the Instant Pot.
 This step is optional and I often skip it when I’m short on time.
 It does add lots of flavor, though!
+If you don’t have an Instant Pot yet, try my Oven Baked Potatoes and Crock Pot Baked Potatoes or, for the crispiest skin, Air Fryer Baked Potatoes.

 Place the cooked potatoes on a baking sheet.
 Rub the baked potatoes with olive oil and sprinkle them with salt before placing them under the broiler in your oven.
-Watch the potatoes closely so they do not burn.
+Watch the potatoes closely so that they do not burn.
 Mine took about 7 minutes to crisp under the broiler.

-Cooking Tips for Instant Pot Potatoes
+Instant Pot Potatoes Recipe Tips

 - Don’t forget to prick your potatoes a few times with a fork before cooking them.
 This allows steam and pressure to escape from the potatoes as they cook.